-Major GPA: The GPA calculated by all courses identified in the College catalog as required for the major.
+Major GPA: The GPA calculated by all courses identified in the Undergraduate or Graduate Catalog as required for the major.

 Program Standard GPA: The GPA calculated by a defined subset of courses used as a criterion for department evaluation of academic progress within the major.

-Note the College requires that students have a minimum overall GPA and a major GPA of 2.0 in order to graduate.
-Some programs require a higher major or program standard GPA; refer to the College catalog for specific GPA requirements.
+Note SUNY Cortland requires that students have a minimum overall GPA and a major GPA of 2.0 in order to graduate.
+Some programs require a higher major or program standard GPA; refer to the College Catalog for specific GPA requirements.